IVSoftware/grid-view-double-click-00/README.md

 Your question is **How to get value of Row Double-Click Row in GridView** (DevExpress).

-I reproduced your issue using a minimal form and I believe the problem is coming from the [as](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/type-testing-and-cast#as-operator) operator and properly casting the objects in general.
+I [reproduced](https://github.com/IVSoftware/grid-view-double-click-00.git) your issue using a minimal form and I believe the problem is coming from the [as](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/type-testing-and-cast#as-operator) operator and properly casting the objects in general.
 When I accessed the `GridView` using `GridControl.MainView` and explicitly cast the  `GridHitInfo` it seems to work.

     private void gridView2_DoubleClick_1(object? sender, EventArgs e)
     {
         if ((sender is GridControl control) && e is DXMouseEventArgs args) {
+            var view = (GridView)control.MainView;
-            var hittest = (GridHitInfo)control.MainView.CalcHitInfo(args.Location);
+            var hittest = (GridHitInfo)view.CalcHitInfo(args.Location);

             // Set title bar text
             Text = $"DoubleClick on row: {hittest.RowHandle}, column: {hittest.Column.GetCaption()}";